mohsenasadi501/DataStructureAlgorithm/README.md

 ## Big-O-Notation

-We use Big O Notation to describe performance of algorithm, time complexity and space complexity express it and  how scalabe algorithm is.
+We use Big O Notation to describe the performance of the algorithm, time complexity and space complexity to express it and how scalable the algorithm is.

-The below codes show **O(1)** becuase the code run in a constant time.
+The below codes show **O(1)** because the code runs in a constant time.

 ```csharp
  public void log(int[] numbers)